oylenshpeegul/bounce/README.md

 ## Example 2

 If I want to make a mono CD, I first have to convert to mono, then convert to stereo.
-Both channels end up the same, of course, but [this is required by the CDDA standard](https://en.wikipedia.org/wiki/Compact_Disc_Digital_Audio).
+Both channels end up the same, of course, which is frustratingly wasteful, but [this is required by the CDDA standard](https://en.wikipedia.org/wiki/Compact_Disc_Digital_Audio).

 1. Convert all the .flac files in the current working directory to mono .wav files in the `bounced` directory.